edwardsph/Website/content/concept.md

 Such solutions can be found along the above axis by defining new Linked Data Fragment types.

-## Basic Linked Data Fragments enable querying with high availability {#basic-ldf}
+## New fragment types enable high-availability querying at low cost {#basic-ldf}
-We developed a fragment type that requires minimal effort to generate and enables client-side querying.
+We develop fragment types that require minimal server effort and enable efficient client-side querying.
-Such a fragment is called a **basic Linked Data Fragment** and consists of:
+One such type is called a **_basic_ Linked Data Fragment** or **triple pattern fragment**.

-- **data** that corresponds to a _basic triple pattern_
+It consists of:

-  _([example](http://data.linkeddatafragments.org/dbpedia?subject=&predicate=rdf%3Atype&object=dbpedia-owl%3ARestaurant))_.
+- **data** that corresponds to a triple pattern _([example](http://data.linkeddatafragments.org/dbpedia?subject=&predicate=rdf%3Atype&object=dbpedia-owl%3ARestaurant))_.
 - **metadata** that consists of the (approximate) total triple count _([example](http://data.linkeddatafragments.org/dbpedia?subject=&predicate=rdf%3Atype&object=))_.